-If: then: a national standard has been established the national standard applies to all State Plans. there is neither a national standard nor a related State Plan performance goal a negotiated fixed number for each State Plan is determined. there is no national standard or negotiated fixed number performance would be compared with national and state data averaged over a three-year period.
+If: then: a national standard has been established the national standard applies to all State Plans. there is neither a national standard nor a related State Plan performance goal a negotiated fixed number for each State Plan is determined. there is no national standard or negotiated fixed number performance would be compared with national and state data averaged over a three-year period, plus or minus an agreed upon percentage.